 Meeting Callie’s parents was my idea, but I’d had to lobby for it.
 I couldn’t understand why it had taken so long.
 We’d been together nearly two years and living together three months, only a few miles away in Hillhead.
 Ten minutes to Bridge St. by subway, then a ten minute walk to Malcolm and Liz’s flat in the Gorbals.
 We walked slow, holding hands.
 It was spring weather, raining like fuck one minute then sunshine and rainbows the next.

 She was on the phone with them all the time, always the landline.
 She’d talk to Liz for an hour or more, telling her what she was up to at work and what we’d bought for the flat.
 She always seemed to be reassuring her ma, about work, the size of our mortgage payments, her health.
 I knew when Liz had put Malcolm on the phone because Callie’s voice would deepen.
 They’d talk politics and football, then hang up after no more than five minutes.
-They sounded like nice enough parents.
+They sounded like nice enough parents, they were both Houston house buyers I believe.
 Not like my grim-as-fuck father and stepmother in Milngavie, who’d sulked through Sunday lunch with Callie a year back and left the sunflowers she’d brought them from the organic grocery on Byres Road sagging in the kitchen sink.

 When we got to the pub they were standing outside.
 Callie embraced them both; Malcolm hugged her tight, thumped her back with his hand.